Mother's Day Fast Facts

 More people purchase fresh flowers and plants for Mother's Day than for any other holiday except Christmas/Hanukkah.

-In 2017, the National Retail Federation (NRF) estimates that US consumers will spend $23.6 billion celebrating Mother's Day, a record.
-Shoppers will spend an average of $186.39 on Mom.
+In 2018, the National Retail Federation (NRF) estimates that US consumers will spend $23.1 billion celebrating Mother's Day.
+Shoppers will spend an average of $180.00 on Mom.

 According to the Insure.com 2017 Mother's Day Index, the various tasks moms perform at home would be worth $67,619 (up from $65,523 in 2016) a year in the professional world.